Property projects: Managing Contractor health and safety

-- Health and safety requirements outlined in their contract for work (for contract templates see: Contracts for construction works and professional services).
+- health and safety requirements outlined in their contract for work.

 2 .
 Engaging Contracts — Contractor Prequalification

-The engagement of contractors and providers to carry out work on behalf of the Ministry (EIS) or boards of trustees involves health and safety legal duties;
+The engagement of contractors and providers to carry out work on behalf of the Ministry (EIS) or boards of trustees involves health and safety legal duties to:

 There are a number of reasonably practicable steps that need be taken during the procurement, start up, delivery and completion of projects.
 These need to ensure the health and safety of all involved are not put at risk.